 Moral rights are intensely personal in nature.
 These rights help maintain the good name of the creator.
 The main types of moral rights include the right to attribution and the right not to have the work mutilated or modified in a way that will affect your reputation adversely.

-However, here comes the twist.
-In Canada, you cannot assign or transfer your moral rights; they must merely be waived.
-When you engage the services of an independent designer who creates a copyrightable work for your business, you will require a waiver of the designer’s moral rights.
-Otherwise, when you decide to modify the artistic work produced by them through altering the color scheme or incorporating it with some other artwork, the original artist might actually sue you for moral rights infringement.
+But here is the catch.
+In Canada, one cannot assign or transfer his/her moral rights, he/she can only waive them.
+If you hire an independent designer to design something copyrightable for your company, you will need a waiver of his/her moral rights.
+Otherwise, when you choose to alter the artistic creation made by him/her by changing the color scheme or by mixing it with some other artwork, you may even get sued for moral rights infringement.

 Employees, Contractors, and the “First Owner” Rule

-In Canada, the default copyright owner of a piece of work would be the author of such a work.
+By default, in Canada, the owner of the copyright on a work is supposed to be the author of this particular work.

-Startups risk losing the valuation during the process of acquisition due to inability to prove copyright ownership of their core software.
+Startups can lose the value of their company during the acquisition because they cannot prove their copyright ownership of the core software.

 Enforcement: What Happens When Someone Steals Your Stuff?

-It occurs everyday that your copyrighted content is infringed upon.
-Your blog article was stolen.
-Your competitors have copied your product descriptions.
-What should you do?
+It is a common scenario that your copyrighted material gets infringed upon.
+Your blog article has been stolen.
+Your competitors have plagiarized your product description.
+What do you do about it?

-To start off, determine that your content is indeed protected under copyright and their use of the copyrighted material does not constitute “exceptions to copyright”.
-In Canada, we have “fair dealing” (which is different from the American “fair use”), which is explained in our copyright guide.
-It is essentially the permission for the public to use small amounts of copyrighted material for certain purposes such as research, private study, education, criticism, review, parody, or news reporting.
+First of all, ensure that the work you have done is indeed under copyright and that its use is not an “exception to copyright”.
+The Canadian law offers something called “fair dealing”, which is different from the American “fair use”, but this is outlined in detail in our copyright guide.
+Fair dealing allows the public to use portions of copyrighted material for a purpose like research, private study, education, criticism, review, parody, or news reporting.

 Crossing Borders: International Copyright Protection

-Doing business is international.
-What good is a Canadian copyright outside Canada?
+Business is international.
+How helpful can a Canadian copyright be when you go outside Canada?

-A Canadian copyright does protect you internationally, generally speaking.
-Canada is a member of several huge international treaties, one being the Berne Convention.
-It protects your work in over 180 nations worldwide.
-When you write a user guide for software in Toronto, your copyright is valid in London, Tokyo, and New York as well.
+Indeed, your Canadian copyright will protect you abroad in general.
+Canada is a member state of several major international treaties, and one of them is Berne Convention.
+It protects your copyright in more than 180 countries around the world.
+Once you write a user manual for software in Toronto, your copyright becomes effective in London, Tokyo, and New York, too.

 Next Steps for Your Business IP

-If there is a unique product, a special manual, or important source codes within your business, then take the tiny effort of registering your copyright at the Government of Canada Copyright Registration System.
-This is one piece of paper that can be the difference between victory and defeat.
+In case your business has a unique product, a unique manual, or source code, take the small step of protecting your copyright at the Government of Canada Copyright Registration Service.
+It will just be one single document that can make the difference between winning and losing.